BLATTEN - TRÄMEL - NATERS

 • Destination: Naters

-This hike starts in Blatten bei Naters and leads through forests and along sunny mountainsides to Naters.
+This hike starts in Blatten near Naters and leads through forests as well as along sunny slopes to Naters.

-Take some time at the beginning to explore the old village of Blatten near Naters before starting your hike.
-The trail first leads you into the romantic Blindtal valley.
-Enjoy the peace and quiet of the forest and listen to the gentle sound of the flowing water.
-The hike then continues on to Geimen.
+First, take time to explore the old village of Blatten near Naters and then begin the hike.
+Initially, the path leads you into the romantic Blindtal.
+Enjoy the tranquility of the forest and listen to the babbling of the water.
+The hike then continues to Geimen.

-After a short ascent, you will reach the “Oberi Bitscheri” irrigation channel above the lake in Bitschji.
-Following the channel for a short distance, you can enjoy sweeping views over the Rhone Valley floor, including Naters, Brig, Termen, and Ried-Brig.
-The path passes by still-visible rock holes where, during the war years, lead, limestone, quartz, crystals, and talc were mined.
+After a small ascent, you reach above the lake in Bitschji at the "oberi Bitscheri" water pipeline.
+Following its course for a short time, you enjoy a wide view into the valley floor of the Rhone valley with Naters, Brig, Termen, and Ried-Brig.
+The path passes visible rock cavities where, during the war years, lead, lime, quartz, crystals, or talc were mined.

-After around 1.5 hours, you’ll arrive at Trämel, where you'll find the small, picturesque “Poor Souls” chapel and a renovated pilgrims’ shelter.
-It’s the perfect spot to take a short break.
-As you continue your descent, the previously rocky trail becomes greener again, and you’ll reach Naters via Hegdorn and Massegga.
+After about 1.5 hours, you reach Trämel with the small, picturesque Armenseelen chapel and the renovated pilgrims’ shelter.
+Take a short break here.
+On the further descent, the previously rocky path becomes green again and you reach Naters via Hegdorn and Massegga.

 Good to know